Pter61/context-i2w/README.md

 ## Description
 This repository contains the code for the paper ["Context-I2W: Mapping Images to Context-dependent words for Accurate Zero-Shot Composed Image Retrieval"](https://arxiv.org/abs/2309.16137).

+### Contribution
+1. We **consider manipulation descriptions and learnable queries multi-level constraints for visual information filtering**, which sheds new light on the vision-to-language alignment mechanism.
+2. Our Intent View Selector and Visual Target Extractor selectively **map images dependent on the context of manipulation descriptions**, enhancing the ability of the CLIP Language Encoder to generalize images to complex manipulation descriptions effectively.
+3. Our Context-I2W is **the first to mask the object name while retaining the original caption in CIR tasks**.
+It builds on the insight that context clues should be paid more attention to in the objective, which is an interesting insight that will motivate future works.

 ## TODO
 1. Inference code and checkpoints
 2. Training code